 In addition to so many of the amazing and fresh spring produce that are widely available there are a few specific ingredients that are often hard to find out of season or anywhere other than farmer’s markets, so I always pick up whenever I see them.
-If you see ramps, fiddleheads or morels make sure you grab some then figure out what to do with them later!
-Since they are foraged rather than harvested, they are not as readily available.
-Fiddleheads can be found during a few weeks in May, and ramps are typically available for six weeks starting in April.
-Morels can be found throughout the spring and then are available dried year-round.

 Using seasonal ingredients also benefits the environment, since by eating what is in season locally means that produce doesn’t have to be shipped around the world.
 This isn’t to say I don’t still indulge in imported ingredients.
 But there has to be some give and take, and I try to be mindful of that.